What Is ITSM? Everything You Need to Know About IT Service Management

 8 Rock-Solid Steps to Elevate ITSM Success

 ITSM and ITIL have a symbiotic relationship and are inextricably intertwined.
-ITIL provides guidance on how to work more effectively, while IT service management is the way IT manages the delivery of services to business users.
-In the next section, which features a visual eBook, we will discuss eight steps to help you leverage ITSM and ITIL to deliver exceptional IT services.
+ITIL provides guidance on how to work more effectively.
+ITSM is the way IT manages the delivery of services to business users.
+This next section features a visual eBook.
+In this section, we will discuss eight steps to help you leverage ITSM and ITIL to deliver exceptional IT services.

 1. Evaluate Your Current ITSM Maturity Level